 The University's Department of Statistics is a world leader in research in probability, bioinformatics, mathematical genetics and statistical methodology, including computational statistics, machine learning and data science.

-As a research student you can be actively involved in a vibrant academic community by means of seminars, lectures, journal clubs, and social events.
+As a research student you will be actively involved in a vibrant academic community by means of seminars, lectures, journal clubs, and social events.
 Research students are offered training in modern probability, stochastic processes, statistical methodology, computational methods and transferable skills, in addition to specialised topics relevant to specific application areas.

 The department also offers a taught twelve-month MSc in Statistical Science, with a particular focus on modern computationally-intensive methods and their use in data analysis, which includes a dissertation component.